 Literary seminar - A theme of love in French medieval and renaissance literature 3304-1DZ1W-KL-006

-I. Medieval Fascination with Love:
+I. Medieval Fascination with Love

-Breton Material and l'amour courtois
+Breton Matter and l’amour courtois

-Lais by Marie de France - A female perspective on love?
+Lais by Marie de France – a female perspective on love?

-Tristan and Isolde - Tragic love
+Tristan and Iseult – tragic love

 Love poetry of Charles d'Orléans